cgwhitehead/ExData_Plotting1/README.md

 ##Student notes
 I uploaded the four R scripts and the 4 png files.
-The scripts are dependent on cleanthedata.R, which takes the text file household_power_consumption and reads it as a csv, but only the two dates we used for this assignment. cleanthedata also removes the date and time columns, replacing them with a single date time stamp.
+The scripts are dependent on cleanthedata.R (also uploaded to this repository (which I wrote)), which takes the text file household_power_consumption and reads it as a csv, but only the two dates we used for this assignment. cleanthedata also removes the date and time columns, replacing them with a single date time stamp.